Towson, Maryland: Public schools

 Towson is served by the Baltimore County Public Schools district, and the Baltimore County Board of Education headquarters is also located there.
 There are three high schools.
 Towson High School, founded in 1873, was the first secondary school provided.
 It is the second oldest in the school system, and Towson's largest, with its most recent stone structure constructed in 1949.
 Loch Raven High School dates from 1972.
 The Carver Center for Arts and Technology is a local magnet school and vocational-technical secondary school in a newly constructed building.
-It was established in 1992 and known as the Central Technical High School.
+It was established in 1984 and known as the Central Technical High School.
 It was renamed for the African-American scientist George Washington Carver (1864–1943), and to remember the previous Carver High School in Towson.
 That school had served black residents of the county for several decades in the previously racially segregated public school system before the early 1960s, when the suburban county lagged behind fully integrating after the 1954 landmark Brown vs. Board of Education decision by the U.S. Supreme Court.

-Towson is served by seven public elementary schools in the school district.: Rodgers Forge, Stoneleigh, Riderwood, Hampton, West Towson, Pleasant Plains and Cromwell Valley Regional Magnet School of Technology, which serves students from all over Baltimore County.
+Towson is served by nine public elementary schools in the school district: Rodgers Forge, Stoneleigh, Riderwood, Hampton, Lutherville Lab, West Towson, Halstead Academy, Pleasant Plains and Cromwell Valley Regional Magnet School of Technology, which serves students from all over Baltimore County.

 Towson is served by two public middle schools, Dumbarton Middle School and Loch Raven Technical Academy.
 Some students are also zoned to attend Ridgely Middle School in Lutherville further north.

 Also located in Towson is Ridge Ruxton School, a special education school serving the central area of Baltimore County, including Reisterstown, Owings Mills, Parkville, Cockeysville, and Hunt Valley.
 The school describes itself as offering "programs for students from three to twenty-one years of age who have been identified as developmentally delayed, intellectually limited, autistic-like, and/or multi-handicapped".